Death Row Diaries: Multiple Murders in Tucson in 1996

 It was May 30, 1996, when Robert Jones and Scott Nordstrom entered Tucson's Moon Smoke Shop and shot four people.
 As the front door was opened, Jones immediately shot one customer in the head.
 As other employees and customers hid, Jones went to the cash registers demanding they be opened.
 As the second one was being opened, a hiding employee heard more gunshots, as Jones shot another man in the face and arm.

-More shots were heard in a back room where Nordstrom shot another person twice a point blank range.
+More shots were heard in a back room where Nordstrom shot another person twice at point blank range.

-They left with the money which they divided between themselves and Scott Nordstrom's brother David, who was serving as a look out and driver.
+They left with the money, which they divided between themselves and Nordstrom's brother David, who was serving as a lookout and driver.

-As they drove down the alley Jones stated, "I shot two people," "I shot one," said Scott.
+As they drove down the alley Jones stated, "I shot two people."
+"I shot one," said Scott.

 Two of the victims survived their injuries; one was able to push an alarm before falling to his knees.
 They were able to provide police with a sketch of one of the suspects.

-Shooting at Firefighter's Union Hall:
+Shooting at Firefighter's Union Hall

 Two weeks later, the Scott Nordstrom and Jones struck again.
 This time they entered the Firefighter’s Union Hall, also in Tucson.
-Jones shot and killed three customers while Scott Nordstrom shot and killed the bartender as she was unable to open the safe.
+Jones shot and killed three customers, while Nordstrom shot and killed the bartender as she struggled to open the safe.

-After the shooting and robbery, one of the victim’s friends came into the Hall and found four people dead, three of the dead were still seated on barstools, with their heads resting on the bar.
+After the shooting and robbery, one of the victim’s friends came into the Hall and found four people dead.
+Three of the dead were still seated on barstools, with their heads resting on the bar.
 Jones had them lean forward and rest their heads on the bar as he shot them in the back of the head with a 9mm handgun.

-Scott Nordstrom took a female employee to a back room forcing her to open the safe.
+Nordstrom took a female employee to a back room, forcing her to open the safe.
 When she was unable to, he kicked her in the face, then shot her in the head.

-They left with about $1,300 and went to Nordstrom's father's home where they told David about what had happened.
+They left with about $1,300 and went to Nordstrom's father's home, where they told David about what had happened.
 David then disposed of the guns, throwing them in a pond near Tucson.

-A Brother Turns:
+A Brother Turns

 David Nordstrom kept everything a secret until seeing an appeal on television for information about the crimes.
-He confided in his girlfriend who contacted an anonymous line leading authorities to contacting David.
+He confided in his girlfriend who contacted an anonymous line, leading authorities to contact David.

 David admitted to police that he drove the car, as his brother Scott and Jones left the smoke shop.